marwenmema/exo-news-list-templates/docs/index.md

 Can be linked to an "emergency alerts" kind space and used to show important pinned alerts from it (like announcing unexpected site downtime, etc.) seperately from regular status quo news.
 If no alerts exist, this component disappears.

 Pointing your mouse over the ticker pauses the rolling/animation effect if you want to read the announcement at a slower pace.
+Clicking an alert opens the news article associated with it.

 ![gif](https://raw.githubusercontent.com/marwenmema/exo-news-list-templates/main/docs/Critical%20alerts%20ticker%20(GIF%20demo).gif)